-In research for the design of the pavilion Grizedale have organised workshops and talks held in the Institute for interested villagers, from a variety of artists, architects and designers who work in appropriate ways.
-This has included the Yangjiang Group from China who built a large scale open air structure, the Shu Fa After Dinner Cricket Club, which, although unsuited to the rainy site of Coniston, has been exhibited at Eastside Projects Birmingham and will feature in the coming Frieze Art Fair in October.
-Dominic Stevens also gave a public talk and open discussion on the possibilities of low cost contemporary builds, an irish architect who works with low cost and low impact projects, using local materials, to create functional rural buildings which work with and take account of their context.
-We have also had a workshop by Michael Marriott, a product designer who makes practical furniture with recycled materials and simple designs, talking about design as a process, unconscious design and bad design, in order to unpack some of the thinking about how the way things look influences, and controls, their usage.
+In research for the pavilion design Grizedale have organised workshops and talks held in the Institute for interested villagers, from a variety of artists, architects and designers who work in appropriate ways.
+This has included the Yangjiang Group from China, who built a large-scale open-air structure called the Shu Fa After Dinner Cricket Club, which, although unsuited to the rainy site of Coniston, has been exhibited at Eastside Projects Birmingham and featured in Frieze Art Fair 2012.
+Dominic Stevens also gave a public talk and open discussion on the possibilities of low cost contemporary builds, an Irish architect who works with low cost and low impact projects, using local materials, to create functional rural buildings that work with and take account of their context.
+We have also had a workshop by Michael Marriott, a product designer who makes practical furniture with recycled materials and simple designs, talking about design as a process, unconscious design and bad design, in order to unpack some of the thinking about how aesthetics can both influence and control an object’s usage.

 website design & build by theusefularts.org.